Pretend This is Cursive

 Remote

 The mythically remote fantastic scuffle compellingly nowhere but at the same time idealized, complicated.
+Dive Bar

 In a dive bar, real people would have left long ago.